-The Special Operation Division, under the direction of Deputy Chief Coyle Kinard is responsible for the identifying and investigating of organized crimes such as; Narcotics, Vice and Drug money laundering.
-This Division has a broad array of other specialized services, including Intelligence Led investigations, Dignitary Protection, Major Accident investigations, Harbor Patrol, and Information Services.
+The Special Operation Division, under the direction of Deputy Chief Scott Deckard is responsible for the identifying and investigating of organized crimes such as; Narcotics, Vice and Drug money laundering.
+This Division has a broad array of other specialized services, including Intelligence Led investigations, Dignitary Protection, Major Accident investigations, Harbor Patrol, and Community Engagement.

-1. The Special Enforcement Bureau is supervised by the Bureau Commander with the rank of Captain.
-The bureau is divided into two sections, which are each supervised by a Lieutenant who reports directly to the Bureau Commander.
-These sections are the Field Operations Section and the Street Operations Section, which are described as follows:
+The Special Enforcement Bureau is supervised by the Bureau Commander with the rank of Captain.
+The bureau is divided into three sections, which are each supervised by a Lieutenant who reports directly to the Bureau Commander.
+These sections are the Field Operations Section and the Street Operations Section, and Community Engagement which are described as follows:

-(a) The Field Operations Section has four units, which are the Warrants Unit, Traffic Unit, K-9 Unit and Harbor Patrol Unit.
-The Warrants Unit, Traffic Unit and K-9 Units are each supervised by a Sergeant.
+The Field Operations Section has three units, which are the Traffic Unit, Bicycle Unit and Harbor Patrol Unit.
+The Units are each supervised by a Sergeant.
 All three sergeants report directly to the section Lieutenant.
 The Field Support Section also includes a federal task force officer.

-(b) The Street Operations Section has three units, which are the S.P.E.E.D.
-Team Unit, Narcotics Unit and the Intelligence-Led Policing Unit.
-The S.P.E.E.D.
-Team Unit, the Narcotics Unit and the ILP Unit are each supervised by a Sergeant.
-All three sergeants report directly to the section Lieutenant.
+The Street Operations Section has two units, which are Narcotics Unit and the Intelligence-Led Policing Unit.
+The Narcotics Unit and the ILP Unit are each supervised by a Sergeant.
+All both sergeants report directly to the section Lieutenant.
 This section also includes one task force operation and an Asset Forfeiture Administrator.
 These units and assignments are described as follows: